-The serial console port gives users a convenient way of connecting to the DA-661/662/663's console utility.
+The serial console port gives users a convenient way of connecting to the DA-660's console utility.
 This method is particularly useful when using the computer for the first time.
-The signal is transmitted over a direct serial connection, so that you do not need to know any of the IP addresses in order to connect to the serial console utility.
+The signal is transmitted over a direct serial connection, and therefore there is no need to know DA-660's two IP addresses in order to connect to the serial console utility.